peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * (d) In non-MIME message bodies and in text/plain message bodies.
 Any 8-bit bytes are replaced with the substitute character byte (0x1a).

- * If the first line of the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) followed by either the end of line or a character other than colon, that line is skipped.
+ * If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U+000A).
+(See also RFC 4155, which describes the so-called "mbox" convention with "From" lines of this kind.)

  * The name  `ascii`  is treated as a synonym for `us-ascii` , despite being a reserved name under RFC 2046.
 The name  `cp1252`  is treated as a synonym for  `windows-1252` , even though it's not an IANA registered alias.